-If you are going to place the matt products outdoors, remember that they are not anti-slip.
+If you are going to place this product outdoors, remember that it is not anti-slip.

 You will see the tiles you are about to lay a lot of times during a long time, so they have to look perfect.
 If you have any doubt, stop laying the tiles and contact us.
 Problems are always much easier to solve if tiles are not installed!